 The Washington Semester places students in internships in our nation’s capital through close collaboration with The Washington Center.
 Students work in varying fields, including not just political institutions like the House of Representatives but also public organizations in the arts, business, international relations, journalism, environment, and other fields.
 They also undertake coursework through the TWC.
 Enrollment in the program comes with a financial stipend.
 For more information, please consult the Internship Coordinator.

 The Political Science Society

-The Political Science Society is the organization of all Political Science majors and minors at Temple University.
-The association represents the opinions and interests of Political Science undergraduate majors.
-The society sponsors activities including career forums, lectures, student and faculty mixers, law and graduate forums, seminars on popular topics, and trips to places like New York City and Washington, DC.
-Taylor Taliaferro is the president of the association for the 2017-2018 academic year.
+The Political Science Society welcomes all students taking political science coursework at Temple University.
+As an inclusive student organization, it sponsors exciting weekly and monthly activities including career forums, lectures, student and faculty mixers, law and graduate forums, seminars on popular topics, and trips to locales like New York City and Washington, D.C.
+Interested students should consult the Society’s website, Facebook page or inquire directly at email@example.com.

 Pi Sigma Alpha

 Pi Sigma Alpha is the national political science honors society.
 It was founded in 1920 and now includes over 500 college and university chapters in the US.
 Temple houses the Delta Rho chapter, which hosts public events with support from the national office, collaborates with other chapters in Philadelphia, and supports scholarship and publication opportunities for members.
 The chapter recruit majors every semester based upon a minimum GPA (3.5) and credit requirement (75).
 Inquiries should be directed to the chapter advisor and undergraduate chair.

 Temple provides a number of opportunities for students to study abroad; to experience of living in, and meeting people from, other cultures; seeing different countries; and learning a foreign language.
 This can greatly enrich the undergraduate experience, particularly for political science majors studying international affairs and comparative politics.